 Notice of the application has been posted and published.
 The time period for interested parties to submit comments has passed.
 Accordingly, all documents and materials related to this transaction have been reviewed.
-At the request of the Division, supplemental information was submitted on January 23, 2006.
 That record has been considered with regard to the financial and managerial resources of each bank, the competitive effects of the proposed transaction, the interests of the depositors of each bank, the future prospects of the institutions and the convenience and needs of the communities to be served by the consolidated entity as well as the performance of each bank under the Commonwealth's Community Reinvestment Act ("CRA"), General Laws chapter 167, section 14 and its implementing regulation, 209 CMR 46.00 et seq.

-Salem Five is a state-chartered savings bank, currently in mutual form.
-As of June 30, 2005, it had total assets of approximately $1.9 billion.
-As indicated in the application, Salem Five's main office is located in Salem.
-Salem Five operates thirteen branch offices, including one in Salem and two in Danvers.
-Its other branch offices are located in Beverly, Boston, Hamilton, Lynn, Malden, Marblehead, North Andover, Peabody, Saugus and Swampscott, Massachusetts.
-Additionally, the Division, in December 2005, issued its non-objection to Salem Five's notice to establish a branch office in Middleton, Massachusetts.
-According to the merger application, Salem Five has nine wholly-owned subsidiaries including six active subsidiaries which generally provide investment brokerage, insurance and mortgage lending services.
+Danversbank is a state-chartered savings bank in stock form.
+As of September 30, 2006, it had total assets of approximately $1.24 billion.
+Danversbank's main office is located in Danvers.
+Additionally, Danversbank operates a branch office also in Danvers, as well as eleven other branch offices in Andover, Beverly, Boston, Chelsea, Middleton, Peabody, Reading, Revere, Salem, Wilmington and Woburn.
+Moreover, Danversbank has an authorized but unopened branch office to be located in Saugus.
+According to the merger application, Danverbank has four wholly-owned subsidiaries which generally buy, sell and hold securities, as well as originate and hold loans.
 Its deposits are insured by the Federal Deposit Insurance Corporation ("FDIC") and the Deposit Insurance Fund ("DIF") of the Depositors Insurance Fund for amounts in excess of the FDIC's insurance limits.

 Materials have been submitted to address the issue that competition among banks will not be unreasonably affected by the proposed transaction.
 On the issue of whether banking competition will be unreasonably affected by the proposed transaction, the Division considers, but does not rely exclusively on, the guidelines used by federal authorities to review bank mergers.
 Essentially, these guidelines define relevant markets and measure concentration, which is considered an important indicator of competitiveness.
 The starting point in the federal analysis is the Herfindahl-Hirschman Index ("HHI"), an arithmetic measure of market concentration that synthesizes the distribution of market shares and the number of banks in an affected market into a single value.
 In this case, the HHI calculations do not indicate that the proposed transaction will result in an undue concentration of banking resources.
 In addition to that analysis, the Division considers the competitive impact of the proposed transaction on a community-by-community basis, as well as on the overall banking structure of the Commonwealth.
-Although both banks have at least one banking office in the cities and towns of Beverly, Danvers, Marblehead, Peabody and Salem, it is noted in the application that a number of various other financial institutions, including but not limited to banks, credit unions and mortgage companies have offices in those communities in which branch office networks overlap.
-However, in those five communities the number of separate banks alone with banking offices ranges from five in Marblehead to eleven in Beverly.
+As stated above, BankMalden has its sole banking office in Malden, a community in which Danversbank does not have a banking office.
+The merging banks do not have any banking offices located in the same city or town.
 Accordingly, the review of the transaction's impact on competition does not raise concerns which would preclude its approval.

-The application notes that the continuing institution's Board of Trustees will consist of the non-officer members of the Board of Directors of Heritage, the President and Chief Executive Officer of Heritage and all of the Trustees of Salem Five immediately prior to the consummation of the merger.
+The application notes that the continuing institution's Board of Directors will consist of one member of the Board of Directors of BankMalden and all of the directors of Danversbank immediately prior to the consummation of the merger.
 The management of the combined bank is also detailed in the application documents.
 The applicant bank argues that the combined institution will produce some financial economies and additional service capabilities.
 Upon consolidation, the continuing bank will meet all required capital standards.
 Accordingly, upon review, financial and managerial considerations support the application.

 The Division has also considered whether public convenience and advantage will be promoted by this proposed transaction.
-As the continuing bank, Salem Five will offer its broad range of deposit and credit products as well as other financial services.
-The application documents provide examples of products and services currently offered by Salem Five to its customers that are not presently available to customers of Heritage.
-As described in the application, such products and services include commercial and personal insurance products, investment brokerage services, as well as equipment leasing.
-In particular, the Petitioner believes customers of Heritage will benefit from Salem Five's wealth management services and various commercial lending programs.
-In addition, the combined institution's lending limits will be significantly higher than Heritage's current lending limits.
-Moreover, Heritage's customers will be able to take advantage of Salem Five's longer banking hours.
+As the continuing bank, Danversbank will offer its broad range of deposit and credit products as well as other financial services.
+The application documents provide examples of products and services currently offered by Danversbank to its customers that are not presently available to customers of BankMalden.
+As described in the application, such products and services include cash management services, as well as SBA loans (from a preferred SBA preferred lender) and mutual funds.
+Additionally, according to the application documents, customers of BankMalden will benefit from access to more sophisticated commercial loan products and on-line banking services provided by Danversbank.
+In addition, the combined institution's lending limits will be higher than either bank's lending limit.
 The Division considered these reasons and others cited in the submitted documents in determining that public convenience and advantage will be promoted by approval of this transaction.

 In determining whether or not to approve a petition under the statutory criteria, the Commissioner is also required to consider a showing of "net new benefits" related to the transaction.
 That term as set out in section 34A of said chapter 168 and section 26A of said chapter 170 includes initial capital investments, job creation plans, consumer and business services and commitments to maintain and open branch offices, among other factors, which the Commissioner may deem necessary.
 In the application, the Petitioner has addressed this requirement of statute.
-As stated in the application, the resulting bank will offer employment to all employees of Heritage and provide the aforementioned products and services and other benefits to its customers.
+As stated in the application, the resulting bank will offer employment to all persons who are, immediately prior to the merger, employees of BankMalden and provide the aforementioned products and services and other benefits to its customers.
 Moreover, customers of both banks will have access to the banking offices of both banks.

 Related to the issue of public convenience and advantage is the record of performance under the CRA by the banks which are parties to this transaction.
 Such review for state-chartered banks includes examination of personnel by the Division as well as analysis of concerns received from the bank's community and its response to those concerns fairly raised.
 A publicly available descriptive rating and evaluation by a federal bank regulatory agency will also be considered.
-Upon review, the Division has noted that Salem Five and Heritage received ratings of "Satisfactory" and "Outstanding" respectively in the most recent examinations of their performances under CRA.
+Upon review, the Division has noted that Danversbank and BankMalden received ratings of "Outstanding" and "Satisfactory" respectively in the most recent examinations of their performances under CRA.
 Accordingly, the Division's review of factors related to public convenience and advantage are consistent with approval of the Petitioner's application.